ⓘ Information card

 Negative decision

 If your case is refused (“dismissed”), you may be able to appeal that decision at the Upper Tribunal.
 This is difficult to do without a lawyer, and many people find that their lawyer will no longer represent after an appeal is dismissed.
-Read more in the Upper Tribunal section of the Right to Remain Toolkit.
+Read more in the Upper Tribunal page of the Right to Remain Toolkit.

 “Appeal Rights Exhausted”

-If you cannot apply for permission to appeal to the Upper Tribunal (within the time limit of 14 days), or you apply and permission is refused, or permission is granted but then your case is again dismissed, you become what the Home Office call “Appeal Rights Exhausted”.
+If you cannot apply for permission to appeal to the Upper Tribunal (within the time limit of 14 days), or you apply and permission is refused, or permission is granted but then your case is again dismissed, you become what the Home Office calls “Appeal Rights Exhausted”.
 You are also considered to be Appeal Rights Exhausted if you do not manage to appeal to the First-Tier Tribunal, or did not have the right to do so in the UK.
 You can read our “Appeal Rights Exhausted” Toolkit page to find out more.

 Asylum Support stopped